Logothash method

 thash method

-In thash method, we consider the file as individual blocks of size BlockSize, process the hash of each block separately.
-Then, concatenate the hashes of each block in the same order in which the blocks were divided, and finally, calculate the hash of this concatenated block of hashes.:
+In thash method, we consider the file as individual blocks of size BlockSize, that are processed separately and in parallel.
+The hashes of each block are then concatenate in the same order of blocks, and finally, calculate the hash of this concatenated block of hashes.
+Its similar to Blockchains: Hash of hashes.

 However, if the whole file fits inside just one block (fileSize<=blockSize), the above normal method is applied.